wp-plugins/music-store/readme.txt

 A: If you decide to protect the audio file, the audio file is played partially in demo to avoid its copy by users and softwares unauthorized.

+= Q: Why the music player is not loading on page? =

+A: Verify that the theme used in your website, includes the function wp_footer(); in the template file "footer.php" or the template file "index.php"

 == Screenshots ==
 1. Music Store Item
 2. Music Store Song Section